-Every student attending The Innovators’ Tea Party will receive an event program with some information about the mentors in their session.
+Every student who attended The Innovators’ Tea Party received an event program with some information about the mentors in their session.
 We would like to share some of their amazing stories with you.

 Session 1: All STEM Fields

 First up, let us introduce you to Gina Ravenscroft, a Medical Research Scientist who will be attending Session 1.
 Gina is a NHMRC Career Development Fellow at The University of Western Australia and Harry Perkins Institute of Medical Research.
 She works on neurogenetic diseases with her team and tries to identify the cause and mechanism of these diseases in families or patients.
 We asked her to tell us a little about her work and why she loves what she does.

 “I love that what we do helps patients and families, I’m very lucky that the research I do is immediately translated into diagnostics.
 One of the most amazing parts of my job is that I get to travel to conferences in fantastic destinations and get to meet and work with amazingly clever people from all over the world – the muscle research community is my second family.
 I have traveled to Italy, Spain, Oxford, Berlin and Amsterdam for conferences and/or collaborations.

 The most rewarding experience of my career so far was receiving a letter from a neurologist in Turkey with a photograph and a thank you letter on behalf of a family that had lost two babies to a muscle disease.
 We identified the cause of the disease in the family and they were then able to have prenatal diagnosis for their third pregnancy and had a healthy baby boy.
 This was their first healthy baby.”

 Dr Lynne Milne is a Palynologist and will be attending Session 2: Environmental Science.